newenclave/schemer-rs/README.md

 ### how does it work?

-You give schemer file, it returns json schema.
-But for now there is no json generator.
-So it just parses the own schema and generates the same schema.
+You give schemer file, it returns json schema or json values.

 ### depends?